Mentoring teachers to research their practice

 The group was originally set up by Richard Smith in August 2019 in association with an open Facebook group (which all are also welcome to join), to support dissemination of the book Mentoring Teachers to Research Their Classrooms (2000, British Council).
 Since then, the network’s activities have expanded, with support from an ESRC/University of Warwick grant in 2020–2022 and a further grant in 2024–2027 (see History).
 First named ‘MenTRnet’ in February 2024, the network – with a 15-person strong committee – nowadays supports organization of:

-During 2024–25, MenTRnet is also organizing:
+During 2024–25, MenTRnet also organized: